| |

 Schilling Cider is one of my favorite gluten free places in Seattle, but at that location they don’t serve food.

-At their Portland Cider House, just east of the river, they have 50+ taps of cider, and a 100% gluten free kitchen that serves up unsophisticated bar food – and I mean that in the BEST possible way.
+At their Portland Cider House, which is in the process of moving into a new space in Southeast Portland, they have 50+ taps of cider, and a 100% gluten free kitchen that serves up unsophisticated bar food – and I mean that in the BEST possible way.

 Think corn dogs, chicken wings, fully loaded tater tots, risotto balls, and more.
 It’s AMAZING.